 - In the case of a death, teens need encouragement to remember and reminisce the relationship with the loved one or peer.
 Even the new or infrequent interaction impacts a teen when death impacts the teen.

-- A teen responds differently to loss depending on age, level of emotional maturity, and previous traumatic events that have impacted them.
+- A teen reacts differently to loss depending on age, level of emotional maturity, and previous traumatic events that have impacted them.
 Never underestimate the unseen wounds.

-Share this helpful resources with those in you life that may have need of such information.
+Share this resource others that may need such information.

-I am a huge advocate of helping others get to know what we do not know; only then can we know what to get better at achieving results in life.
-Post 911 and neuropsychological research and my application of the right import with communities and individual clients has produced amazing results and the reason is that dynamically whatever you may believe, you are designed to heal physically, emotionally, mentally, and in spirit.
+I am a huge advocate of helping others get to learn what we do not know.
+Only then can we know what to get better at achieving results in life.
+Since the tragedies of “9/11,” what was learned combined with neuropsychological evidence has taught professionals in communities what produced results in wellness.
+The reason is that dynamically beliefs impact healing physically, emotionally, psychologically, behaviorally, and in spirit.

 7 Kind of Losses, How to Handle A Loss, Common Reactions To Death of a Loved One, Peer Death, Healthy Steps For Grieving Teens